 Carrying out upgrade of systems and equipment of BNPP-1.

+Supplying the Unplanned and emergency spare part and reserved equipment.

+Performing the Unplanned/emergency repair and maintenance.

 Assistance to establish the Technical Support Organization (TAVANA Co.)

 The provisions of the Work order for rendering Services by the Contractor for the above-mentioned areas are described in the Appendix 4 to the Contract.

 4.2 In the event of emergency cases, endangering the safety or protection of persons, the Unit or the property of the Unit, the Principal shall promptly notify to the Contractor by any available communication for receiving the Technical or Engineering Support for mitigation and remedy of such threatened damage, loss or injury.
+The contactor is obligated to appropriate immediately response and necessary measures to the aforementioned principal notification.
 In this case, the cost of the Contractor’s service shall be agreed upon by the Parties based on the terms and conditions of the present Contract after fully removal of the imposed endangers.

-4.3 During the provisions of the Contractor’s Services stipulated under the present Contract, if the need of equipment, spare and replacement parts, computer codes and software are to realized, the Contractor is obligated to provide such equipment, spare and replacement parts, computer codes and under terms and conditions of a separate contract.
+4.3 On the basis of the Principal request, the contractor shall provide Planned spare parts and reserved equipment and perform Planned repair and maintenance under the terms and conditions of the separate contracts.

+4.4 On the basis of the Principal request, the contractor undertake to provide the Unplanned and emergency spare part and reserved equipment with required documents via REA’s warehouse/RF NPPs or submitting immediately manufacturing order to BNPP-1 equipment suppliers and finally deliver to BNPP-1 as soon as possible.

-4.4 In order to establish Iranian TSO (TAVANA Co.), the Contractor cooperate in TSO’s activities through participation of its experts.
+4.5 In order to establish TAVANA Co., the Contractor cooperates in TSO’s activities through participation of its experts.
 The relevant duties and job description of the contractor specialist in Tehran are described in Appendix 6 (Table 6.2).

 ARTICLE 5- OBLIGATIONS OF THE PRINCIPAL